 A Commitment to Advancing Diversity on Campus

-A multi-year recruitment program funded by the University of California Office of the President that is focused on interventions in our searches, hiring strategies, and faculty support for the 2023-2024 and 2024-2025 academic years.
+A multi-year recruitment program that is focused on interventions in our searches, hiring strategies, and faculty support for the 2023-2024 and 2024-2025 academic years.

 Four Key Focus Areas